News & Events

 Home / News

-In the second of MAPBM's public seminar series we are very pleased to present Listen Carefully: The thorny ethics of site-responsive art by Andrew Balletty at RoseyRavelson Books, 1 Badgery Crescent Lawson at 6:00pm on Wednesday 27 November 2024.
+In the second of MAPBM's public seminar series we presented Listen Carefully: The thorny ethics of site-responsive art by Andrew Balletty at RoseyRavelson Books, 1 Badgery Crescent Lawson on Wednesday 27 November 2024.

 Balletty, an Indian-born Australian artist and researcher based in the Blue Mountains, will present two recent Darwin-based projects.
 These initiatives address the town's declining social fabric, particularly among disengaged youth.
 Belletty's work demonstrates how carefully designed listening interventions can foster empathy and meaningful engagement.
 His approach is influenced by his upbringing in Darwin's tropical environment and extensive experience in cinematic sound design within diverse cultural contexts.